-5. OTHER PROJECT TOOLS & EQUIPMENT REQUIREMENTS:
+5. PROJECT TOOLS & EQUIPMENT REQUIREMENTS:

-The following equipment may be required to be staged as proximate as possible to ongoing Project activities as determined by the CA. These items should be strategically placed to afford the best opportunity to help to prevent ignitions and expeditiously extinguish any fire resulting from Project activities.
+In addition to the standard fire tools or otherwise listed in the Fire Prevention Matrix, the following equipment may be required to be staged as proximate as possible to on-going project activities as determined by the CA. These items should be strategically placed to afford the best opportunity to help to prevent ignitions and expeditiously extinguish any fire resulting from Project activities.

-- Fire engine with minimum of 150 gallons water and a firefighter. - Water tender, with at least 50' hose, and nozzle. - Water tank (water buffalo) with at least 50 gallons of water, for filling back pumps. - When water source (fire engine, tender or tank) is used for fire stand-by, it must have enough hose to reach worksite,
+- Fire engine with minimum of 150 gallons water and a firefighter. - Water tender, with at least 50' hose, and nozzle. - Water tank (water buffalo) with at least 50 gallons of water, for filling back pumps. - When water source (fire engine, tender or tank) is used for fire stand-by, it must have

-6. AGENCY SPECIFIC REQUIREMENTS:
+6. AGENCY SPECIFIC REQUIREMENTS: (Refer to Table #1)

-(Refer to Section 2 for Agencies involved)

-CALFIRE: The Project activities must comply with Title 14 of the California Code of Regulations; California Forest Practice Rules, in its entirety for the duration of the Project with particular attention to Chapter 4, Subchapter 4, 5, & 6 Article 8 Fire Protection.
+Orange County Fire Authority (SRA): The Project activities must comply with Title 14 of the California Code of Regulations; California Forest Practice Rules, in its entirety for the duration of the Project with particular attention to Chapter 4, Subchapter 4, 5, & 6 Article 8 Fire Protection.
 In addition the Project must comply with Public Resource Codes (PRC) 4427 Operation of Fire Causing Equipment, PRC 4431, Gasoline Powered Saws and Equipment, and PRC 4442, Spark Arrestors.
+This plan meets all CCR regulations.